According to the

 Mucinous (colloid) carcinoma of the breast

 Mucinous carcinoma, also known as colloid carcinoma, is a rare form of invasive ductal carcinoma (IDC).
-About
+About 2 percent of breast cancers are “pure” mucinous carcinoma, while up to 7 percent of breast cancers have some component of mucinous carcinoma cells.

 With this type of cancer, the tumor consists of abnormal cells that appear to “float” in pools of mucus when looked at under a microscope.